neo-project/docs/tutorial/en-us/9-smartContract/Implementation_of_NEP5.md

 	<img src="imgs/20190222-1https://peterlinx.github.io/DataTransformationTools/53712.png">
 </p>

-Now, in the NEO-GUI click `Advanced`->`Option`, add the scriptHash of your contract, you can view the NEP-5 asset you have in the Asset tab。
+Now, in the Neo-GUI click `Advanced`->`Option`, add the scriptHash of your contract, you can view the NEP-5 asset you have in the Asset tab。

 <p align="center">
 	<img src="imgs/20190222-153941.png"/>